dechhay/Throttler/README.md

 ## How to use?

-Lets say you want to regulate firing off a network request to search using a UISearchBar.
-You should not send a search request for every key pressed.
+Lets say you want to automatically send a search request as type into a UISearchBar.
+But you don't want to send a request for every key press.
+Because you are a responisble developer, you want to regulate the search.
+This can be done easily using the Throttler as shown below.

 ```swift
 func commonInit() {
     let delay: TimeInterval = 0.5